For latest news see the Press Kit

 Grants will be awarded to public school libraries that have incurred substantial damage or hardship due to a natural disaster (tornado, earthquake, hurricane, flood, avalanche, mudslide), fire or an act recognized by the federal government as terrorism.
 The goal is to provide funding for books, media, and/or library equipment that support learning in a school library environment.
 The impact can be through direct loss or through an increase in enrollment due to displaced/evacuee students.

-Prior to starting please confirmation qualification.
+Prior to starting, please confirm qualifications.
 Are you:

 - A public school with a pre-existing school library